-Cannabidiol (CBD) is a safe, non-psychoactive phytocannabinoid that reportedly exhibits immunomodulatory activity in neurodegenerative disease, may ameliorate the symptoms of AD and retard cognitive decline (Li et al., 2020).
-CBD is able to promote PI3K/Akt signaling, which in turn inhibits GSK-3β.
-The GSK-3β inhibition induces an increase of the Wnt/β-catenin pathway, thus exerting a neuroprotective action against the oxidative stress and neurotoxicity induces of Aβ in AD (Cassano et al., 2020).
-In line with this evidence, in an in vitro model of AD, CBD treatment suppressed the hyperphosphorylation of tau protein-mediated to β-catenin and GSK-3β, in Aβ-stimulated PC12 neuronal cells (Esposito et al., 2006).
+Cannabidiol (CBD) is a safe, non-psychoactive phytocannabinoid that reportedly exhibits immunomodulatory activity in neurodegenerative disease, and may ameliorate the symptoms of AD and slow cognitive decline (Li et al., 2020).
+CBD can promote PI3K/Akt signaling, which in turn inhibits GSK-3β, thus increasing Wnt/β-catenin pathway activity and exerting neuroprotective activity against Aβ-induced neurotoxicity in AD (Cassano et al., 2020).
+Consistenetly, in an in vitro model of AD, CBD treatment suppressed the hyperphosphorylation of tau protein-mediated to β-catenin and GSK-3β, in Aβ-stimulated PC12 neuronal cells (Esposito et al., 2006).
 Moreover, CBD decreased Aβ levels in SH-SY5Y cells transfected with the amyloid precursor protein (SH-SY5YAPP+) (Scuderi et al., 2014), and, in a mouse model, CBD administration ameliorated cognitive impairment (Cheng et al., 2014).
-In a recent study, CBD enhanced interleukin (IL)-33 and triggering receptor expressed on myeloid cells 2 (TREM2), which were associated with improved cognitive function and ameliorated AD symptoms (Khodadadi et al., 2021).
+In one recent study, CBD enhanced the expression of interleukin (IL)-33 and TREM2 (triggering receptor expressed on myeloid cells 2), which were associated with improved cognitive function and reduced AD symptoms (Khodadadi et al., 2021).

-As there is an urgent need to develop new medications with a disease-modifying effect to reduce the progress of AD, the aims of this study are to improve diagnosis and early treatment of AD.
-In our planned studies, we propose to examine in male and females rats, AD-induced alterations in miRNAs associated with AD and related regulatory mechanisms in the HPC-PFC pathway and to provide novel therapies against AD in the short- (CBD) and long-term (miRNAs).
+Given the urgent need to develop new disease-modifying medications that can mitigate AD progression, we propose the present study with the aim of improving the early diagnosis and treatment of this devastating disease.
+Specifically, in our planned studies, we propose to examine AD-related shifts in miRNA expression profiles, regulatory mechanisms in the HPC-PFC pathway, male and females rats, AD-induced alterations in miRNAs associated with AD and related regulatory mechanisms in the HPC-PFC pathway and to provide novel therapies against AD in the short- (CBD) and long-term (miRNAs).

-In our first experiment, CBD is administered in a streptozotocin (STZ)-induced rat model of sporadic AD, after which cognitive and emotional function are correlated with alterations in the expression of miRNAs in the HPC-PFC pathway, as well as targets related to inflammation, CBD signaling, AD pathology and β-catenin.
-We also investigate peripheral miRNAs and inflammatory cytokines as potential biomarkers of AD and treatment response.
-These findings will reveal significant AD-related genetic changes that can be blocked by CBD treatment and highlight the potential value of peripheral microRNAs as biomarkers of AD.
-Male and female STZ rats may demonstrate similar cognitive and emotional patterns of dysfunction, but may show differential sex- and brain region-dependent alterations in the expression of miRNAs in response to STZ and to CBD treatment (Manolli and Tollkuhn, 2018).

-In our second experiment we ask whether HPC input to PFC is central in controlling the behavioral phenotype in AD rats; to that end we will use a chemogenetic dual-virus approach (Boender et al 2014) to selectively inhibit the glutamatergic projections from HPC to the PFC and examine whether reducing glutamate release can induce cognitive decline and emotional dysfunction as observed in our STZ rats.
-This would suggest that the HPC-PFC pathway plays a fundamental role in abnormal cognitive and emotional behaviors associated with AD.

-In our third experiment, we will explore whether different miRNAs are critically involved in AD-related cognitive and emotional dysfunction and the therapeutic effects of CBD by using agomirs and antagomirs to activate or inhibit specific miRNAs in the HPC-PFC pathway; after which the association between changes in miRNA expression, cognitive/emotional pathology, inflammatory markers, CBD targets, AD pathology-related targets, and β-catenin will be assessed.